BlueSeaStudios/typescript-starter-project/README.md

 # tslint-starter-project
-Contains all linting and formatting rules used by 2 Minute Revolution
+Contains all linting and formatting rules used by 2 Minute Revolution.